rahil-makadia/grss/README.md

 * Siegfried Eggl
 * Davide Farnocchia

 The GRSS library was developed by Rahil Makadia as part of his PhD dissertation at the University of Illinois at Urbana-Champaign.
 This work was supported by a NASA Space Technologies Graduate Research Opportunities (NSTGRO) Fellowship, Grant #80NSSC22K1173.
-The author would like to thank his advisor, Dr. Siegfried Eggl as well as his collaborators, Dr. Steven R. Chesley, and Dr. Davide Farnocchia for their guidance and support.
+Rahil would like to thank his advisor, Dr. Siegfried Eggl as well as his collaborators, Dr. Steven R. Chesley, and Dr. Davide Farnocchia for their guidance and support.